Jeremy Lewis (gridiron football)

-Jeremy Lewis (born February 1, 1990) is a gridiron football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Jeremy Lewis (born February 1, 1990) is an American former football offensive lineman.
 He attended the University of Miami, where he played college football for the Miami Hurricanes.

 Early career

 Lewis played high school football for Palm Beach Lakes Community High School.
 He played for the Miami Hurricanes from 2009 to 2012.
 In his senior year, Lewis was part of a team that achieved 440.2 yards of total offense per game, fifth-best in the Atlantic Coast Conference.

 Professional career

 NFL and AFL

-Lewis was eligible for the 2013 NFL Draft but went undrafted.
+Lewis was eligible for the 2013 NFL draft but went undrafted.
 On April 28, 2013, he signed with the Tampa Bay Buccaneers of the National Football League (NFL), but was later released on June 19.
 Lewis joined the Los Angeles Kiss of the Arena Football League (AFL) in January 2014, and was traded to the San Antonio Talons in February.
 He played in three games for the Talons in his only season with the AFL.